andreythedev/AndreyTheDev/README.md

 </div>
 🧵 hii im andreythedevv

-very STUPID dev from russia that code on lua, python and i think i learning c++ n c#
+very STUPID dev from russia that code on lua and python and reverse things sometimes

 idk what im doing